ImRecc/algorithemInCpp/commonDataDealing/readme.md

 > note that in vector, a changable array, we gain the length with vector.size() instead of array.length()
 > when it comes to claim a array, type array[length]; vector<type> vectorName(size, initialValue(choseble))
 > when add elements, v.push_back(element), v.at(position) to aquire;
-> vector not array, vector.at(i) are illegal when pos i not init,
+> vector not array, vector.at(i) are illegal when pos i not init, but could accesse element via vectory[i] like array